micmejia/bible-dump/NKJV/Proverbs/Prov 23.md

 Do not withhold correction from a child, For _if_ you beat him with a rod, he will not die.

 ###### 14
-You shall beat him with a rod, And deliver his soul from [^d]hell.
+You shall beat him with a rod, And deliver his soul from hell.

 ###### 15
 My son, if your heart is wise, My heart will rejoice--indeed, I myself;

 ###### 16
-Yes, my [^e]inmost being will rejoice When your lips speak right things.
+Yes, my inmost being will rejoice When your lips speak right things.

 ###### 17
 Do not let your heart envy sinners, But _be zealous_ for the fear of the Lord all the day;

 ###### 18
-For surely there is a [^f]hereafter, And your hope will not be cut off.
+For surely there is a hereafter, And your hope will not be cut off.

 ###### 19
 Hear, my son, and be wise; And guide your heart in the way.